-Instructions to Referees.
+17 Instructions to Referees.
 Instructions to Secretaries.
 Instructions to Players.
 It is the Referee's duty to see that all free kicks are taken from the proper place and not allow a free kick to be taken until he has given a signal.
 The usual signal is a whistle.
 The free kick must be taken with- out delay.
 Nothing slows a game more than wasting time in taking a free kick.
-It is also unfair to delay bearing in mind that a free kick awarded for breaches of Law 9 may score a goal direct.
+It is also unfair to delay, bearing in mind that a goal may be scored direct from a free kick awarded for a breach of Law 9.
 If opponents persist in encroaching act promptly and caution them.
 The kick must not be allowed if the ball is on the move while it is being taken.
-Players must wait for the signal from the Referee before taking the kick-off or free kick.
+Players must wait for the signa from the Referee before taking the kick-off or free kick.
 Opponents must not approach within ten yards of the ball until the kick has been taken.
 Players neglecting this instruction are liable to be ordered off the field.
-Special notice should be taken of the fact that a goal may be scored direct, whether the ball touches a layer of either side or not, from Players should remember that a Goal may be scored from a free kick imposed for infringement of Law 9 or from a corner kick.
+Special notice should be taken of the fact that a goal may be scored direct, whether the ball touches a player of either side or not, from Players should remember that a Goal may be scored from a free kick imposed for infringement of Law 9 or from a corner kick.